 Sometimes you will let yourself get dragged into a fight when you know you should just walk away.
 Sometimes you will raise your voice when you know you should stay calm.
 But, you can learn from every experience, and you can try to do it differently the next time.

-Remember, too, that your child is doing the best she can.
-At a young age, she doesn’t have the skills and experience to manage her own behavior perfectly.
+Remember, too, that your child is doing the best they can.
+At a young age, they don’t have the skills and experience to manage their behavior perfectly.

 We’re all just doing our best to navigate through life.
-The more we remember this, the more it can help us to have empathy when someone—your child, your spouse, yourself, or anyone else in your life—is struggling.
+The more we remember this, the more it can help us to empathize when someone—your child, your spouse, yourself, or anyone else in your life—is struggling.

 Related content: How To Be a “Good Enough Parent”